Predictive maintenance is not a vision – it is an ROI issue

 • Vibration changes.

-• Cycle time becomes unstable.
+• Cycle time becomes erratic.

 • Pressure curve shifts.